Configure DMARC using cPanel

 Introduction

-To do this, an authoritative nameserver translates domain names (like comstat.uk) into IP addresses (like 192.0.2.1).
-To read this article, your computer had to find where the web server was that hosts the page you are reading.This way, you can operate email from one server, and email from another.
+Authoritative nameservers work behind the scenes to translates domain names (like comstat.uk) into IP addresses (like 192.0.2.1).
+To read this article, your computer had to find where the web server was that hosts the page you are reading.
+Often, a web site operates from one server, and email from another.
+Authoritative nameservers define where your services are established.

-Using a domain name supplier's Authoritative Nameserver
+Using a domain name supplier's Authoritative Nameservers

 Pros: